 The Old Fashioned – featuring Wild Turkey Kentucky Straight Rye Whiskey (2015) – 81 proof – aged “four to five years old” – distilled and bottled by the Wild Turkey Distilling Co., Lawrenceburg, KY

-A little bit about the spirit: Wild Turkey KSRW (81 proof) is a core expression entry-level rye produced by Wild Turkey.
-Like the 81-proof WT straight bourbon, it’s not a whiskey aimed at the enthusiast.
-Wild Turkey Rye does, however, have a lot of character for its age and proof.
+A little bit about the spirit: Wild Turkey KSRW (81 proof) is a core expression entry-level rye.
+Like the 81-proof WT Straight Bourbon, it’s not a whiskey aimed at the enthusiast.
+Wild Turkey Rye does, however, have a lot to offer for its age and proof.
 Its primary notes are: pie crust, “fruity” vanilla, citrus zest, and herbal spice.
 The citrus zest and herbal spice notes make this whiskey ideal for simple ingredient cocktails, as the youthful complexity of the spirit gives a drink character and “zing.”